Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

 # Pre-Defined Recipes

 Here, we will show how to use quacc with one of a variety of workflow engines to construct, dispatch, and monitor your calculations.
-If you haven't installed your workflow engine dependencies yet, refer to the [Worfklow Engine Setup guide](../../install/wflow_engines.md).

 In quacc, there are two types of recipes:

 1. Individual compute jobs with the suffix `_job` that have been pre-defined with a `#!Python @job` decorator.
 2. Multi-step workflows with the suffix `_flow` that have been pre-defined with a `#!Python @flow` decorator.